levand/immuconf/README.md

 There are different classes of configuration data.
 Some examples include (but are not limited to):

-- "fixed" configuration that is checked into source control and edited like code
+- Basic configuration that is used everywhere.
+Usually it is checked into source control and edited like code.
-- "private" configuration that contains sensitive data which cannot be added to source control
+- Private configuration that contains sensitive data which cannot be added to source control.
-- configuration that applies only to specific environments
+- Configuration that applies only to specific environments.
-- configuration that applies only to specific users in a development setting
+- Configuration that applies only to specific users in a development setting.

 Immuconf is built around the concept of using a seperate configuration file for each of these concerns, which are ultimately merged together